atextor/OGIT-wiki/Getting-Started-Part-1.md

 ## Getting Items

-Any item can be retrieved by its id, for example the identity of the tutorial user:
+Any item can be retrieved by its id, for example the identity of the tutorial user graphit-tutorial@arago.de:

 > REST (request)